bcbi/bidss/programming/setup/intro.md

 ### Text Editor
 Programming exercises are best written using a text editor.
 We recommend ~~~<a href="https://code.visualstudio.com/" target="_blank">Microsoft Visual Studio Code</a>~~~ which is available for Mac, Windows, and Linux operating systems.

+### FTP Client
+If you are working in a server environment that requires you to transfer files via FTP, we recommend ~~~<a href="https://filezilla-project.org/" target="_blank">FileZilla</a>~~~, a free FTP client with a graphical user interface for Mac, Windows, and Linuix operating systems.

 \\